kale-stew/employee-manager/README.md

 # Employee Manager

-## What does this app do?
+## User Stories
-- A manager can add employees to their roster
+- As a user, I can add log into the app and add employees to my charge
-- A manager can log into the app
+- As a user, I can click on employees on my list and edit their information
-- Create a schedule for the employees
+- As a user, I can remove employees from my list
-- Text employees a schedule
+- As a user, I can text employees about their scheduled shift
-- "Fire" employees = remove them from the list
+- As a user, I can create new employees and new shifts
-    - "Are you sure you want to fire this employee?"
+- As a user, when I log back in my list of employees is the same as I left it

 ## Tech Stack
 - `redux` for login